MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/overview-patterns-solution-examples.md

 ## Design patterns

-A design pattern culls generalized and repeatable design guidance, from real world customer scenarios and experiences.
-A pattern is abstract, and applicable to several scenarios and industries.
+Design patterns cull generalized and repeatable design guidance, from real world customer scenarios and experiences.
+A pattern is abstract, and can be applicable to several scenarios and industries.

 - [Cross-cloud scaling pattern](solution-overview-cross-cloud-scaling.md)
 - [Geo-distributed pattern](solution-overview-geo-distributed.md)